Long Island Speech Therapy

 Ages: Birth through elementary school

-TYPE OF SERVICES: Individual therapy, group (2-3 children), teletherapy, parent consultations
+TYPE OF SERVICES: Individual therapy, group (2-4 children) therapy, speech-language evaluations, parent consultation

 M.A., CCC-SLP, TSSLD, SPEECH LANGUAGE PATHOLOGIST